4 New Year’s Goals to Improve Caregiver Well-Being

 4. Stop wishful thinking

-In caregiving, it’s important to manage your emotional energy as well as your time.
+In caregiving, it’s essential to manage both your emotional energy and your time.

 Wishing or hoping that something will change even though you’ve seen the same outcome time after time is a drain on that energy.